Rob Zombie is a gore-covered renaissance man.

 Do you ever have trouble balancing music with film?

-I don't like to stay off the road and stay out of the music business for two years, so I kind of jump back-and-forth.
-Like I'll finish shooting the movie and maybe I'll go out on tour for a while, come back and edit the movie, go back on tour, come back and colorize the movie and do post production.
+I don't like to stay off the road and stay out of the music business for two years so I kind of jump back and forth.
+Like I'll finish shooting the movie and maybe I'll go out on tour for a while, come back and edit the movie, go back on tour, come back and colourize the movie and do post production.
 I just constantly bounce around.

 It's a little hectic to be sure.

-There are a couple different scripts that I'm working on, and there are some other scripts we finished that are bouncing around town.
-I got to make a new record at some point, so I'm not sure what's next.
-Right now, I just came off the final shows of the year a couple weeks ago, so I'll be taking it easy for the next month, trying to figure out what's next.
+There are a couple different scripts that I'm working on, there are some other scripts we finished that are bouncing around town.
+I got to make a new record at some point, so I'm not sure whats next.
+Right now, I just came off the final shows of the year a couple weeks ago so I'll be taking it easy for the next month and trying to figure out what's next.

 This interview has been edited for length and clarity.